Advanced Module Lectures Abstracts 16-18.10 to Basic Module Lectures Abstracts >>

 3. Irit Schorr Sapir - School Refusal

+The phenomenon of school refusal is gaining momentum in recent years, in some places reaching the proportions of an epidemic.
+Parents’ reactions vary from sermonizing and threats to pity and surrendering.
+In many cases the entire system is helpless in the face of the child's persistent refusal to go to school.
+The 'non violent resistance' method offers a systematic treatment program to bring the child back to school.
 The lecture introduces the audience with the NVR specific tools to treat school refusal: How to maintain the child's student identity; How to convey the child a clear, consistent message, without escalating or surrendering; Inserting school boundaries into the home; Including and recruiting the school staff into the treatment process; Creating a "going to school" hierarchy and a gradual exposure to the sources of anxiety; Recruiting supporters for practical help; Reconciliation moves.

 4. Irit Schorr Sapir - Dealing with Behavior Problems and ADHD at School, Emphasizing the teacher-parent alliance

+The lecture will focus on the parents' counseling program for parents of children with ADHD and with behavioral problem, that exhibit behavioral problem at school.
 The intervention program focuses on creating a working alliance between the parent and the teacher.
 The alliance objectives are to reduce the child's behavioral problems at school and create a reciprocal support network for parents and teachers.
 The lecture will describe various tools for the forming of this alliance and for establishing cooperation between parents and the school

 5. Irit Schorr Sapir - Resisting Bullying and Ostracizing: a Systemic NVR Approach.